Russian gas supplies through Ukraine remain at previous volume, via Nord Stream suspended

 Meanwhile, Russian gas deliveries via Nord Stream, the main route for export of Russian gas to Europe, have been fully suspended.
-Gazprom said earlier oil leakage was identified during maintenance activities at the only gas compressor unit of Nord Stream remaining in operation, due to which the holding had to completely halt pumping via the gas pipeline.
+Gazprom said earlier oil leaks were found during maintenance of Nord Stream’s only operating gas compressor unit, adding that the holding was forced to fully halt pumping along the gas pipeline until the leaks were fixed.

 Gazprom fully halted supplies through Nord Stream from August 31 to September 3.
 Upon completion of works and the absence of technical malfunctions of the unit, it was planned to resume gas supplies at the volume of 33 mln cubic meters per day.